 Upon arrival at Cape Town International Airport, guests will be welcomed and transferred to their overnight accommodation.
 Affectionately nicknamed South Africa’s ‘Mother City’, Cape Town has much to offer visitors of various persuasions.
 Some time for relaxation is followed by a sunset champagne cruise in Table Bay.
 The cruise offers spectacular sunsets at sea, with the mass of Table Mountain towering over the city of Cape Town as a backdrop.
 The cruise also affords unsurpassed views of Robben Island, where Nelson Mandela was imprisoned for a significant part of his 27-year sentence.
 Upon completion of the cruise, guests are accompanied back to their hotel.

-The morning is devoted to a cable car ride to the top of Table Mountain.
+This morning of your Cape Town tour is devoted to a cable car ride to the top of Table Mountain.
 The main feature of this mountain is a level plateau of 3km, bordered to the east by Devil's Peak and to the west by Lion's Head.
 Table Mountain is one of the most recognizable natural landmarks in the world.
 The cable car ride, which lasts about 5 minutes, offers exceptional views of the city of Cape Town.
 Upon reaching the summit, you may devote some time to visiting the different viewpoints, from which spectacular views of the Cape Peninsula may be enjoyed.

 Traveling along the N1 highway, the tour makes its way to Paarl.
 A visit is made to one of the notable wineries in this spectacular valley.
 Here the wine making process is explained and guests may also sample some of the wines produced here.
 The wine tour includes an explanation of the aging process during the production of these wines.The tour then travels to the town of Franschhoek, which was established by the first French settlers in South Africa.
 The town is set amongst rugged mountains and surrounded by wineries where some of South Africa's finest wines are produced.
 We pay a short visit to one of the wineries in the Franschhoek Valley, before traveling on to Stellenbosch via the imposing Helshoogte Pass.
 Stellenbosch, with its oak-lined streets, is the second oldest town in South Africa and is considered the heart of the South African wine industry.
 A visit to one of the historic wineries in the Stellenbosch district is followed by a return journey to Cape Town.